 Early today you’ll head to the Agrodome Sheep Show for an interesting look at agriculture in New Zealand with demonstrations including sheep dog and shearing.
 Afterwards you’ll head to Matamata for further insights into farming.
 Enjoy a lunch at Longlands Farm and then head on to the impressive city of Auckland.
 Take in a city sights tour to see Bastion Point, Viaduct Harbour and Auckland Harbour Bridge.

-Overnight: Mercure Hotel, Auckland (Breakfast and lunch included)
+Overnight: VR Queen Street Hotel & Suites (Breakfast and lunch included)